Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Conclusions and Discussions

 \section{Conclusions and Discussions}

-We have introduced a realistic Wi-Fi multi-subject HAR method based on the near-field domination effect, which requires FT to recognize unseen subjects due to its subject-specific nature.
-To address the challenge posed by the absence of FT samples in certain categories, we develop the \name framework.
+\revhu{We have developed a practical multi-person Wi-Fi HAR system that leverages the near-field domination effect to establish a dedicated link for each subject and capture diverse information from the physical layer.} \revhu{This system effectively advances Wi-Fi sensing to realistic, real-world scenarios, with the ability to recognize previously unseen subjects during deployment through on-site FT.} To address the challenge posed by the absence of FT samples in certain categories, we develop the \name framework.
 Our \name first captures temporal irregularity patterns in CSI data through time information embedding.
 HAR model training is then divided into two stages: during the PT stage, \name enlarges inter-class margins to improve category separability, while in the FT stage, it learns subject-specific filtering characteristics through an anchor matching mechanism.
-In the inference phase, a composite decision strategy is employed to further enhance recognition performance.
-Due to the lack of publicly available datasets, we construct a unique dataset comprising approximately 65,000 multi-subject near-field sensing samples to evaluate our \name framework.
+In the inference stage, a composite decision strategy is employed to further enhance recognition performance.
+Due to the lack of publicly available datasets, we construct a unique dataset comprising approximately 65,000 multi-person near-field sensing samples to evaluate our \name framework.
 Extensive evaluation shows that \name achieves 91.4\% accuracy for categories with FT samples and 86.3\% for those without, while also demonstrating robust generalization to various impact factors.
-Although improving recognition performance, \name framework introduces potential privacy risks, as Wi-Fi APs could infer unauthorized activities.
-To mitigate this, we have proposed a poisoning-based approach~\cite{hu2025poison} to protect user privacy and plan to explore additional efficient strategies in future work.